- Why Dgraph

 A bigger dataset

-Ok, we are off to a start with Dgraph and GraphQL+-.
+Ok, we are off to a start with Dgraph and DQL.
 Let’s move it up a few notches.

 Dgraph can also do query aggregation, geo-queries, string querying and more.
 But for all that let’s move from the small datasets we started with and try out something bigger, much bigger.